This post may contain affiliate links, which means I may receive a commission, if you make a purchase by clicking on the links on this page.

 Today, my husband and I received a card.
 It was from someone reaching out to us, letting us know that though they didn’t know what we were going through, they cared.
 I must have read that card over 1,000 times today, and matched each neatly penned word with a tear.

-That card was a priceless gem to me, not because someone extended sympathy to us, but because in the sea of hundreds of people that knew we lost a tiny life, there was someone out there that recognized this child… this little life… my tiny little baby’s death was important enough to acknowledge… important enough to go out and buy a card.
+What a priceless treasure that card was to me; not because someone extended sympathy to us, but because in the sea of hundreds of people that knew we lost a tiny life, there was someone out there that recognized this child… this little life… my tiny little baby’s death was important enough to acknowledge… important enough to go out and buy a card.
 How full my heart felt as I read each word!

 As I type this my fingers keep retreating from the keyboard.
 A gloomy fear lingers in my mind that people will misunderstand what I am trying to say.
 Maybe they will think we were offended by how they responded to the sad news.
 We were not.
 We were humbled by those who extended their condolences, and understanding of those who did not.